sciapp/sampledb/docs/user_guide/schemas.rst

 Time Series
 ```````````

-Properties of the ``timeseries`` type represent time series, i.e. a sequence of physical quantities or unitless numbers at specific points in time.
+Properties of the ``timeseries`` type represent time series, i.e. a sequence of physical quantities or unitless numbers at specific points in time or relative times.
 The ``units`` attribute is mandatory, so for unitless numbers it must be set to ``1``.

 .. code-block:: json
     :caption: A temperature time series property